Un principe d'Ax-Kochen-Ershov imaginaire: Introduction

-Angular components are (compatible) mulitplicative morphisms \(\ac_n : \K^\times\to\Res_n^\times\) extending the residue map on \(\Val^\times\).
-They are often considered in the model theoretic study of valued fields, in particular in the Cluckers-Loeser treatment of motivic integration \cite{CluLoe-MI}.
+All the results with angular component, even in the algebraically closed (equicharacteristic zero) case, are new.
+Angular components are (compatible) multiplicative morphisms \(\ac_n : \K^\times\to\Res_n^\times\) extending the residue map on \(\Val^\times\).
+They play a key role in the development of the model theoretic study of valued fields, in particular in the Cluckers-Loeser treatment of motivic integration \cite{CluLoe-MI}, by providing uniform cell decomposition results.